Abu Dhabi Indian School Al Wathba

 Abu Dhabi Indian School Al Wathba admissions, reviews, notes

-Abu Dhabi Indian School new branch (ADIS Branch 1 Al Wathba South) tuition fee schedule, general information, reviews
+Abu Dhabi Indian School new branch (ADIS Branch 1 Al Wathba South) tuition fee schedule, general information

 |ADIS Annual tuition fees (AED) 2013-2014

-- Fees information not supplied.
+- 2014-2015 fees information not supplied.
 Please send fee structure and updates to email@example.com.

 - Abu Dhabi Indian School fees for 2013-2014 at the main campus included for reference, new ADIS branch fees might or might not be the same.

-- School will offer CBSE Indian curriculum (same as main ADIS campus)?
-Initially will open for KG to Grade VI classes?
+- ADIS branch campus will offer CBSE Indian curriculum (same as main ADIS campus), and will initially will open for KG to Grade VI classes ... unless something changes (opening date delayed again for example).

 - Location in Al Wathba district of Abu Dhabi (Al Wathba City, Bani Yas, Baniyas City), past Khalifa City and MBZ City.
 Vaguely Mussafah (Musaffah) area but not really (see the New Indian School in Mussafa - a different school).
 Location map (source unknown) shown is vague and might not be correct but is provided as an indication of the general area.
 According to job advertisements in January 2014, ADIS branch location is Al Wathba South.
 Correct location map and route details not supplied by ADIS.